 Is the future grim?

 Not really.
-A clear and precise Bill of Law should be tabled before the Parliament.
+Parliament should table a clear and precise bill on the issue.
 Each stakeholder, the citizens, the military, the scientific community, as well as the intelligence community, should be taken onboard.
 The bill should mention on various aspects of data collection and should have the provisions for those who do not want their signatures to be made.